dragomirdev/DataTachyonPlatform/presentationlayer/Liferay/README.md

 ### DTP Liferay Portal:

-The Liferay once Started would be running on the url.\
+The Liferay once Started would be running on the following Link.

 [DTP-Liferay-Portal](http://localhost:8080/web/datatachyonplatform)

-The Following DTP Liferay Loging Page is shown:
+The Following DTP Liferay Loging Page is shown.

 ![DTP-Liferay-Portal-Login](/presentationlayer/Liferay/images/dtp-liferay-portal1.png)

-After Successful login using the Credentials provide to you, the DTP Liferay Welcome page is shown with tabs pointing to the DTP Software Tools.
+After Successful login using the Credentials provided to you,\
+the DTP Liferay Welcome page is shown with tabs pointing to the DTP Software Tools.

 ![DTP-Liferay-Portal-Welcome](/presentationlayer/Liferay/images/dtp-liferay-portal2.png)

 ### After Running Jenkins Job